 403.7 Drug and Alcohol Testing Program

-A drug and alcohol-testing program is provided by East Union Community Schools in compliance with the law.
-Employees who operate school vehicles are subject to drug and alcohol testing if a commercial driver's license (CDL) is required to operate the school vehicle and the school vehicle transports sixteen or more persons including the driver or the school vehicle weighs twenty-six thousand and one pounds or more.
-For purposes of the drug and alcohol testing program, the term "employees" includes applicants who have been offered a position to operate school vehicle.
+Employees who operate school vehicles are subject to drug and alcohol testing if a commercial driver's license is required to operate the school vehicle and the school vehicle transports sixteen or more persons including the driver or the school vehicle weighs twenty-six thousand one pounds or more.
+For purposes of the drug and alcohol testing program, the term "employees" includes applicants who have been offered a position to operate a school vehicle.

 The employees operating a school vehicle as described above are subject to pre-employment drug testing and random, reasonable suspicion and post-accident drug and alcohol testing.
 Employees operating school vehicles will not perform a safety-sensitive function within four hours of using alcohol.
 Employees governed by this policy are subject to the drug and alcohol testing program beginning the first day they operate or are offered a position to operate school vehicles and continue to be subject to the drug and alcohol testing program as long as they may be required to perform a safety-sensitive function as it is defined in the administrative regulations.
-A positive test for use of alcohol or illegal drugs will disqualify an applicant from employment in a district position.
 Employees with questions about the drug and alcohol testing program may contact the school district contact person, superintendent or transportation director, at the Office of the Superintendent or Bus Barn respectively.

 It is the responsibility of the superintendent to develop administrative regulations to implement this policy in compliance with the law.
 The superintendent will inform applicants of the requirement for drug and alcohol testing in notices or advertisements for employment.